Regiment Presented with Freedom of Erquinghem Lys, France

 Before Arthur Poulter was called to arms he had worked on a farm, then as a Drayman at Timothy Taylors Brewery in Leeds, which is probably why he had the strength to carry his fallen comrades.

 The Managing Director of Timothy Taylors, Mr Charles Dent Esq, is a Honorary Colonel of the East and West Riding Regiment.
 During the Battalions 'Havercake March' the brewery had produced a special 'Havercake Beer', which was well received but regretfully didn't last long.
 They had also provided generous quantities of beer during the 1998 Arthur Poulter Memorial dedication event.

 To mark the 'Special Circumstances' of this occasion they put into production another batch of Havercake Beer.
 A 'generous' consignment of it was made available 'Free to all imbibers' who were popping in to visit and say 'Bonjour' to the troops in the Sports Centre.
 The towns inhabitants were somewhat overcome, not only by this generous offer but also by the size of a 1 pint glass of foaming Yorkshire Ale.
 A second free 'Timothy Taylors Bar' was also set up at the evening meal provided by the town for the troops and guests.
 Colonel Dent We Salute you!
 We understand that Havercake Ale is to go on sale in a selected number of outlets in both draught and bottled format.
 It was noted that the Timothy Taylors Bar Staff were also 'Ex-Dukes'.

-The days activities were well run, the event was extremely successful and a credit to all those involved in it's happening, particularly M. Jack Thorpe the Secretary of the Erquinghem Lys Historical Society and other society members who initiated and brought to fruition this once in a lifetime event.
+The days activities were well run, the event was extremely successful and a credit to all those involved in it's happening, particularly M. Jack Thorpe the Secretary of the Erquinghem Lys Historical Society and other society members who initiated and brought to fruition the event.

 M. Jack Thorpe